 A blooming town for tourism, Kingston is a popular hub for its historical value and natural beauty.

-Uptown Stockade Area, Midtown Area, and Downtown Waterfront area are the three neighborhoods that primarily make up the city.
+Uptown Stockade Area, Midtown Area, and Downtown Waterfront area are the three neighborhoods that primarily comprise the city.

 While Uptown is notable for its quaint feeling with its numerous historical buildings and monuments, the Downtown Area was made famous for being the best place for artists.